-For the remaining balances of other receivables, deposits and prepayments, the Group does not hold any collateral as security.
+For the balances of other receivables, deposits and prepayments, the Group does not hold any collateral as security.

 The maximum exposure to credit risk at the reporting date is the carrying amounts of each class of receivables mentioned above.
-Further details on the Group's credit policy and credit risk arising from deposits and other receivables are set out in note 38(d).
+Further details on the Group's credit policy and credit risk arising from other receivables and deposits are set out in note 37(d).